nlkl/nlkl.github.io/_drafts/2015-05-24-what-i-dislike-about-fsharp.markdown

 Let me start by stressing that I do like the F# language, and this post is not a bashing of F# as such.
 I think F# has a lot to offer, and I recognize the compromises the language designers had to make, in order to make the .NET integration as smooth as possible.

-However, all programming languages have flaws, and this post simply highlights some of the aspects of F# that I find somewhat annoying.
-Note that this post is highly subjective ;)
+However, all programming languages have intrinsic flaws, and this post simply highlights some of the aspects of F# that I find somewhat annoying.
+As you have already guessed, this post will be highly subjective ;)

-# OCaml heritage
+## OCaml heritage

 F# is both semantically and syntactically inspired by OCaml.
 Whereas this might make the language more familiar to OCaml developers, I believe that this choice has had a negative impact on the overall language design.